Specialty Schools and Programs

 The Thomas Jefferson High School International Baccalaureate (IB) Diploma Programme (DP), the third program in the IB continuum, focuses on the completion of rigorous college preparatory coursework across multiple disciplines in grades 11-12.
 The DP offers students opportunities to demonstrate real applications of their learning in six subject areas through practical assignments and assessments while working to meet the requirements of an internationally-recognized curriculum.
 With a focus on skills development and inquiry, this writing-intensive program offers optimal preparation for student success at the university level.
 DP Courses are taught over two years.

 Governor's Career and Technical Education Academy for STEM

-The Governor’s CTE Academy for STEM at RTC is a part-time four-year program for rising 9th graders which offers Richmond Public School students a rigorous academic and technical program of study in two career pathways, Engineering & Technology and Therapeutic Services.
+The Governor’s CTE Academy for STEM at RTC is a part-time four-year program for rising 9th graders which offers Richmond Public School students a rigorous academic and technical program of study in two career pathways: Engineering & Technology and Therapeutic Services (Health Sciences).

 The pathways are a combination of academic and technical study that integrates classroom and real-world learning.
 Academy coursework, teacher professional development, academic support, career and college development activities, along with parent and community involvement create a STEM community of learners.